Trusted WordPress tutorials, when you need them most.

 Choosing between multiple search forms in WordPress

-For more information, check out our guide on how to add a search form in a WordPress post.
+For more details, you might want to check out our guide on how to add a search form to a WordPress post.

-To add a search form to a widget-ready area, head over to Appearance » Widgets.
-Here, click the ‘+’ block icon in the area where you want to show the search form.
+To add a search form to a widget-ready area, you’ll need to head over to Appearance » Widgets.
+Here, simply click the ‘+’ block icon in the area where you want to show the search form.

 Adding a search block to any widget-ready area

-When the right block appears, click to add it to the widget-ready area.
+When the right block appears, simply give it a click to add it to the widget-ready area.

 Adding a search form to the sidebar or similar section